inouiw/capacitor-native-google-one-tap-signin/README.md

  * If there is a single google account and that account has previously signed into the app,
  * then that user is auto signed in.
 A short popover is displayed during sign-in.
  * For android, sets FilterByAuthorizedAccounts to true.
 See https://developer.android.com/identity/sign-in/credential-manager-siwg
- * @returns A Promise object that resolves to an object with isSuccess, success and noSuccess properties.
+ * @returns A Promise that resolves to a result option object.
  */
 tryAutoSignIn()
   : Promise<SignInResultOption>;